dimitar-13/3D_Object_Viewer/README.md

 The project aims to give you more ways to inspect your 3D model with various shading options and scene configurations.
 It's easy and fast to use if you just want to inspect your model and not make changes to it.
 Currently the project is working only on windows.
-You can download the pre-compiled binaries but I recommend building the project see inster buidung project
+You can download the pre-compiled binaries but I recommend building the project see [here](#how-to-build).

 ## Project Features